Meet Sean Daly

 Tiocfaidh Ar La!
 Up the Ra!

-The Shams stalled for a time, bringing in some lead players, and a drummer.
-The drummer stuck, and the band started to take shape.
-Ian brought years of road touring, unrivaled drum chops, and a touch that complimented the band.
-As good as Ian was, they still needed that finishing piece.
-Then out of the blue, Gary another Scot called Sean.
-He had a mandolin player who could sing and would be a good fit.
+The idea of the “Shams” stalled for a time as Sean searched high and low for the right players, bringing in some and watching as a revolving door of players came and went.
+Then out of the blue, Sean got a phone call about a mandolin player.
 Troy came to the band with more than twenty years of touring and road experience and as the frontman of an American Irish pub rock band called The Humble Hooligans.
 He was looking to do something different and was ready to step in as the mandolin and whistle player that Sean was looking for.

 The boys immediately got to work, learning more songs, creating original arrangements of classic rebel music, and keeping the spirit alive.
-In early 2022 they burst onto the West Coast Irish Scene playing gigs from San Francisco to Portland and have tours and recordings on the calendar for 2022 and 2023.
+In early 2022 they burst onto the West Coast Irish Scene playing gigs from San Francisco to Portland and began touring and recordings.
 Their passion for the music is evident, and their desire to honor the heroes of Ireland is crystal clear.
 They represent the next generation of Irish bands to carry the torch.